GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerCreditSave.md

 ##  **Overview:**

 This section will detail a full review of how the Interject save feature works.
 Start by using the Customer Aging example.
-This lab will show how to design three user input fields into an existing report.
+This example will show how to design three user input fields into an existing report.
 The Interject platform will assist in creating a stored procedure that can be used in SQL Server to help facilitate the process.
 Other database engines or API methods can be used for the save process as well, but for simplicity you are focusing on SQL Server and a database stored procedure as the data source.
 You will be using the Customer Aging report, as you have already become familiar with its [business use case](/wAbout/Customer-Aging.html).

 ###  Setting up the Data Portals:

-This report uses the same database as  [**Dev: Customer Aging**](/wGetStarted/L-Dev-CustomerAging.html) and other reports, you do not need to create another data connection.
-Use the same connection as in this previous lab.
+This report uses the same database as  [**Develop: Customer Aging**](/wGetStarted/L-Dev-CustomerAging.html) and other reports, you do not need to create another data connection.
+Use the same connection as in this previous example.
 The Data Portals for saving data are very similar to their Pull counterparts.

 **Step 1:** Navigate to the [Interject Portal](https://portal.gointerject.com/) Website, then select  **Data Portals** in the sidebar menu.